If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 Sip on cha and eat snacks at Shin Old Tea House

-This cozy Insadong teahouse wears its long history on its sleeve.
+This cozy teahouse wears its long history on its sleeve.
 Shin Old Tea House effortlessly charms its patrons with rustic hardwood floors and wooden window shutters.
 You’ll also find traditional pillowed floor seating here.

 Shin Old Tea House serves a couple dozen varieties of Korean tea.
 In winter, enjoy soul-warming ginger tea.
 Or get a refreshing escape from Seoul’s blistering summer heat with a fruity iced tea.

-- Address: 164 Gwanhun-dong, Jongno-gu, Seoul
+• Address: 164 Gwanhun-dong, Jongno-gu, Seoul

+Getting to Shin Old Tea House: From Anguk Station (Line 3), take Exit 6 towards Insadong.
+Turn left on Insadong-gil, one block ahead.
 Walking about half a block, turn right at the small alley just before seeing Ssamziegil on your left.
 The café will be in the fourth building to your right.

 Dabble in Korea’s artistic side at Kyung-in Museum of Fine Art

-Opening in 1983, the Kyung-in Museum of Fine Art showcases the work of local artists and sculptors.
-The works are displayed among five exhibition halls & galleries.
+Few Insadong attractions capture its artistic vibe better than the Kyung-in Museum of Fine Art.
+Opened in 1983, the Kyung-in Museum of Fine Art showcases the work of local artists and sculptors.
+The works are displayed in five exhibition halls & galleries.

+Aside from the actual exhibits, the museum’s architecture is impressive.
 Throughout the complex, natural light & manicured flora blend with modern & traditional elements.
 It creates an environment reflecting the whole city’s own tug-of-war between past & future.

-- Address: 11-4, Insadong 10-gil, Jongno-gu, Seoul
+• Address: 11-4, Insadong 10-gil, Jongno-gu, Seoul

 Getting to Kyung-in Museum of Fine Arts: Hop onto Line 3 of the Seoul metro to Anguk Station.
 From Exit 6, walk a block and turn left on Insadong-gil.
+Walk two blocks, turning left at Insadong 10-gil, the street after Ssamziegil.
+The museum entrance is a couple of buildings up to your left.

 Witness the birth of modern Korea at Tapgol Park

-Touted as the first modern urban park in Seoul, Tapgol Park remains one of the most important sites in Seoul.
-Today, it’s still one of the top things to see in Insadong.
+Touted as the first modern urban park in Seoul, Tapgol Park remains one of the most important sites in Seoul and is still one of the top things to see in Insadong.
+Tapgol Park charms visitors with a trove of historical monuments.
+In fact, the park’s storied past set the stage for South Korea’s independence in the post-WWI era.

+This ten-level stone pagoda was responsible for the park’s old name, Pagoda Park.
 Wongaksa Pagoda is the only remnant from the 15th-century Wongaksa Temple.
 In modern times, it remains an important Korean cultural relic.

 During the 20th century, Tapgol Park set the stage for Korea’s independence.
 At Tapgol Park, resisters first read the Korean Declaration of Independence.
 The event set into motion the bloody days of the March 1st Movement.
 Every March 1st, Tapgol Park hosts a memorial service to remember the fallen.

-Besides its historical significance, Tapgol Park remains one of the premier places to go in Insadong and in Seoul to get some fresh air.
+Besides its historical significance, Tapgol Park remains one of the premier places to go in Insadong and Seoul to get some fresh air.
 It’s a wonderful place to hang out with friends, walk around, or chill out and leave the urban bustle behind.

 Getting to Tapgol Park: From Jongno 3-ga Station (Lines 1, 3 & 5), take Exit 1 onto Jong-ro.
 It’s about a five-minute walk west along the street to Tapgol Park.